-Marine, Mennonite, missionary
+Marine, Mennonite, Missionary

-Adam and Jeanette Strode
+Jeanette and Adam Strode

-Adam and Jeanette Strode
+By Adam Strode

 People often tell my wife and me that our story is incredible.
-From our perspective, however, our tale is simply what it looks like to come face-to-face with the Gospel.
+From our perspective, however, our tale is simply what it looks like to come face-to-face with the gospel.
 It is characterized by Jesus’ words recorded in Mark 1:15: Repent and believe.

 I was an atheist from a broken home who responded to Jesus out of a place of ideological conviction.
 Jeanette was influenced by her Catholic upbringing, but was not truly introduced to Jesus in an intimate way until she met me—some six months after my conversion.